GauravPowar/Emergency_SOS_Kit/README.md

-# GPS-GSM Emergency Alert System
+# GPS-GSM Based Emergency Alert System

 ## Overview
 This project implements an emergency alert system using a GPS module (Neo-6M) and a GSM module (SIM800L).
 When a button is pressed for at least 3 seconds, the system retrieves the current GPS location and sends an SMS with the coordinates to a predefined emergency contact.
 It then initiates a call to the same contact.